University Staff Directory The University of Adelaide Australia

 BOOK CHAPTERS

 O'Brien, G. & Opie, J. (2004) Notes towards a structuralist theory of mental representation.
 In H.Clapin, P.Staines & P.Slezak (eds.)
-Representation in Mind: New Approaches to Mental Representation, Elsevier
+Representation in Mind: New Approaches to Mental Representation.
+Elsevier.

 COMMENTARIES

-O'Brien, G. & Opie, J. (2002) Internalizing Communication.
+O'Brien, G. & Opie, J. (2002) Internalizing communication.
 Commentary on Carruthers' "The cognitive functions of language".
 Behavioral and Brain Sciences 25(6): 694-5

-O'Brien, G. & Opie, J. (2002) The Computational Baby, the Classical Bathwater, and the Middle Way.
+O'Brien, G. & Opie, J. (2002) The computational baby, the classical bathwater, and the middle way.
 Commentary on Perruchet and Vinter's "The self-organizing consciousness".
 Behavioral and Brain Sciences 25(3): 348-9

-O'Brien, G. & Opie, J. (2001) Sins of Omission and Commission.
+O'Brien, G. & Opie, J. (2001) Sins of omission and commission.
 Commentary on O'Regan and Noe's "A sensorimotor account of vision and visual consciousness".
 Behavioral and Brain Sciences 24: 997-8

 O'Brien, G. & Opie, J. (2001) Functional resemblance and the internalization of rules.
 Commentary on Kubovy & Epstein's "Internalization: A metaphor we can live without".
 Behavioral and Brain Sciences 24: 695-6

 O'Brien, G. & Opie, J. (1999) Finding a place for experience in the physical-relational structure of the brain.
-Commentary on Stephen Palmer's "Color, Consciousness, and the Isomorphism Constraint".
+Commentary on Palmer's "Color, Consciousness, and the Isomorphism Constraint".
 Behavioral and Brain Sciences 22(6): 966-7

 O'Brien, G. & Opie, J. (1999) What's really doing the work here: Knowledge representation or the HOT theory?
 Commentary on Dienes and Perner's "A theory of implicit and explicit knowledge".
 Behavioral and Brain Sciences 22(5): 778-9

 O'Brien, G. (1998) Digital computers versus dynamical systems: A conflation of distinctions.
-Commentary on Tim van Gelder's "The dynamical hypothesis in cognitive science".
+Commentary on van Gelder's "The dynamical hypothesis in cognitive science".
 Behavioral and Brain Sciences 21: 648-9

 O'Brien, G. (1998) The role of implementation in connectionist explanation.
+Commentary on Green's "Are connectionist models theories of cognition?".
 Psycoloquy 9(06) (1998) http://www.cogsci.soton.ac.uk/psyc-bin/newpsy?9.06

 Mortensen, C. & O'Brien, G. (1993) Representation and causal asymmetry.
+Commentary on Wallis' "Asymmetric dependence and mental representation".
 Psycoloquy 4(19) http://www.cogsci.soton.ac.uk/cgi/psyc/newpsy?4.19

 Mortensen, C., O'Brien, G. & Paterson, B. (1993) Distinctions: Subpersonal and subconscious.
+Commentary on Puccetti's "Dennett on the split brain".
 Psycoloquy 4(62) http://www.cogsci.soton.ac.uk/cgi/psyc/newpsy?4.62

 BOOK REVIEWS